• Skip to main content

 Jump to Recipe Print Recipe

 This Quick and Easy Stovetop Mac & Cheese for Toddlers and Kids is a lunch favorite in our house!
-Ditch your store-bought blue box with the orange mystery powder for this real-ingredient homemade version!
-It's just as fast as tearing open a packet of powder, made with plain yogurt and real cheese and ready in just 8 minutes!
+Ditch your store-bought box with the orange mystery powder for this real-ingredient homemade version!
+It's just as fast as tearing open a packet of powder, made with plain yogurt and shredded real cheddar cheese, and ready in just 8 minutes!

-A small bowl of mac and cheese made with yogurt and shredded cheese.
+A big bowl of creamy stovetop mac and cheese.

 Ingredients